nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 [2a/a742ae] process > MYORG_MYFIRSTPIPELINE:MYFIRSTPIPELINE:MULTIQC                 [100%] 1 of 1 ✔
 ```

-If you want to learn more about how to fine tune and expand the samplesheet schema further, visit [nf-schema](https://nextflow-io.github.io/nf-schema/2.2/nextflow_schema/sample_sheet_schema_specification/).
+If you want to learn more about how to fine tune and develop the samplesheet schema further, visit [nf-schema](https://nextflow-io.github.io/nf-schema/2.2/nextflow_schema/sample_sheet_schema_specification/).

 ### Takeaway